publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch32/m__us_usc_t12_s3105.md

             (D) any State commercial lending subsidiary,

-            has been found guilty of any money laundering offense, the Board shall issue a notice to the agency, branch, or subsidiary of the Board’s intention to commence a termination proceeding under subsection (e) of this section.
+            has been found guilty of any money laundering offense, the Board shall issue a notice to the agency, branch, or subsidiary of the Board’s intention to commence a termination proceeding under subsection (e).

         (2) __Definitions__